 The Owner hereby covenants with the Council that:

-The Owner shall alongside its first application to the Council for reserved matters approval for Development Parcel A submit to the Council a scheme for a wayfinding strategy from the Land to Cricklewood rail station and not Commence Development Parcel A until the scheme for the wayfinding strategy has been submitted.
+The Owner shall alongside its first application to the Council for reserved matters approval submit to the Council a scheme for a wayfinding strategy from the Land to Cricklewood rail station and not Commence Development until the scheme for the wayfinding strategy has been submitted.

-The wayfinding strategy as approved shall be implemented as part of the Highway Works and it will not Occupy or permit the Occupation of the last Development Parcel to be Occupied until the approved wayfinding strategy has been implemented to the satisfaction of the Council evidenced in writing
+The wayfinding strategy as approved shall be implemented as part of the Highway Works and the Owner will not Occupy or permit the Occupation of the last Development Parcel to be Occupied until the approved wayfinding strategy has been implemented to the satisfaction of the Council evidenced in writing

 The Owner shall safeguard the area shown shaded red on Plan 4 and not build on it or obstruct it in any way which would prevent a future pedestrian connection being made between the Land and the western side of Cricklewood rail station.